 Los Angeles Degree Programs: What Are the Benefits?

-According to Forbes magazine, commuters in the Los Angeles area spend an average of 72 hours each year stuck in traffic.
-Making the Internet your classroom saves you gas and spares you the time-suck of another round-trip on the freeway.
-Kiplinger's Personal Finance ranks Los Angeles as having the fourth-highest cost of living in the country, so it's important for many people to be able to work and go to school at the same time.
+According to the Los Angeles Times, commuters in the Los Angeles area spend an average of 80 hours each year stuck in traffic.
+Making the Internet your classroom saves you gas and spares you the time-suck of the freeway.
 The flexibility of Los Angeles online schools enables students to access the virtual classroom anywhere there is an Internet connection.

 Which Jobs in Los Angeles Can You Get After Earning Your Degree?

-Online schools in Los Angeles award the necessary degrees to enter some of the fastest-growing occupations in the state.
-Many of these jobs are in the health care and computer/tech industries.
-The BLS reports impressive nationally projected employment growth and median annual income figures for these four hot jobs:
+Many positions you can earn in Los Angeles after earning your degree are in the health care and computer/tech industries.
+The BLS reports impressive nationally projected employment growth and median annual income figures for many occupations requiring post-secondary training, including: